zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 He explains, “I plan to have showrooms in every maj or city.”
 A “showroom” (showroom) is a large room or a building where peop le can come and see the things that you have made.
 You are showing them the  things you have made so they will then, of course, buy them.
 A “major city”  is a large city.
 Thomas says he’s going to have “showrooms in every major city.”
 He continues, “See?
 This is a sample of our product catalog.”
 A “catalog” (cata log) – it can also be spelled (catalogue) – is basically a book that shows people  photographs of the things that you are selling.

 Celeste says, “I see.
 Your products look high-end.”
 “High (high) – end (end)” means very expensive or of a very high quality.
 Cel este says that Thomas’s products look high-end in the photographs, “but the y’re intended for the mass market.”
 “Intended for” means they are meant to be sold to.
 The “mass (mass) market (market)” is the average consumer or the ave rage buyer.
 The “mass market” refers to perhaps the majority of people in  a certain area who might buy something.
-Normally, things that are intended for t he “mass market” are of a lower price and often of a lower quality.
+Normally, things that are intended for the “mass market” are of a lower price and often of a lower quality.

 Thomas, however, says, “That’s right,” meaning yes,  my products look high-end – they have the appearance of being high-end – but they’re intended for the average person, the mass market.
 He asks if Celeste  wants to take home a sample of his product.
 Celeste says, “Um, I guess s o.”
 We use that expression “I guess so” when we’re not very sure of our answer.
 S he says, “I’d never considered using anything like that.”
 We’re not sur e exactly what Thomas is giving her, but Celeste says she had never consider ed using something like his product.